 Death of DEI

 Diversity programs are collapsing.
-What dies with them — and what deserved to — are not the same thing.
-Submitted to Jacobin.
+What dies with them — and what deserves to — are not the same thing.
+Submitted.

 In Development